Solving for Common Problems with Apple Screen Time

 The first way would be to use your DNS Content Policy to create a block rule for the specific app you want to restrict access to.

-While this won't prevent that app from being downloaded from the app store, it will cause the app and associated mobile website from working, rendering it useless.
+While this won't prevent that app from being downloaded from the App Store, it will cause the app and associated mobile website from working, rendering it useless.

 Disabling the App Store Prevents Apps from Updating

-A major issue we've noticed is that using the Screen Time option to prevent installing apps from the app store will also prevent app updates.
+A major issue we've noticed is that using the Screen Time option to prevent installing apps from the App Store will also prevent app updates.

 In order to update apps, you'll have to unlock screen time, allow installing apps, then run those app updates before locking screen time again.
+It's incredibly tedious and often leads to people reverting to this option entirely.

 App Time Limits Bypassed in the Browser